advanced-data-machines/tailwindcss-vue/README.md

 yarn serve
 ```

-You can also build the project and serve it to another local project using **npm link**.
+You can also build the project and serve it to another local project using [npm link](https://docs.npmjs.com/cli/link) or the equivalent [yarn link](https://yarnpkg.com/lang/en/docs/cli/link/).
 While still in the root of the project directory, run the *build:bundle* command.

 ``` sh
 npm run build:bundle